How Much Does Zettle Cost UK Businesses?

 Here’s what we looked at:

-• Hardware: we looked at each merchant account’s card machine size, weight and portability, and assessed its connectivity, interface, receipt printing and battery life.
+• Hardware: we looked at the size, weight, and portability, of the card machines they offer, and assessed their connectivity, interface, receipt printing, and battery life.

-• Software: we tallied up how many payment types each merchant account accepted, looked at payout times, reporting and security features, EPOS functionality and what systems it integrated with.
+• Software: we tallied up how many payment types and methods each provider accepts, looked at payout times, reporting and security features, EPOS functionality, and what systems it integrates with.

-• Pricing: we compared monthly fees, card machine costs, transaction fees and contract lengths against the features of each merchant account’s card reader(s), to determine the value for money of each.
+• Pricing: we compared monthly fees, card machine costs, transaction fees and contract lengths against the features of each payment services provider, to determine the value for money of each.

-• Ease of use: we had several different average users test each card machine to see how intuitive each one was to use and how quickly everyday tasks could be completed.
+• Ease of use: we had several different average users test each card machine and payment processing system to see how intuitive each one was to use, and how quickly everyday tasks could be completed.

-We then gave each merchant account an overall score based on how well they fared in the above assessment categories.
+We then gave each provider an overall score based on how well they faired in the above assessment categories.

 FAQs